Samsara (NYSE:IOT) Issues FY 2023 Earnings Guidance

 Samsara (NYSE:IOT – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
 The company provided EPS guidance of $-0.270-$-0.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.310.
 The company issued revenue guidance of $568 million-$578 million, compared to the consensus revenue estimate of $548.07 million.Samsara also updated its Q1 2023 guidance to $-0.080-$-0.070 EPS.

-IOT has been the subject of a number of recent research reports.
-William Blair initiated coverage on Samsara in a report on Monday, January 10th.
-They issued an outperform rating for the company.
-JPMorgan Chase & Co. initiated coverage on Samsara in a report on Monday, January 10th.
-They issued an overweight rating and a $34.00 target price for the company.
-Wells Fargo & Company decreased their target price on Samsara from $31.00 to $26.00 and set an overweight rating for the company in a report on Thursday, March 3rd.
-Morgan Stanley decreased their price target on Samsara from $30.00 to $28.00 and set an overweight rating for the company in a report on Thursday, March 3rd.
-Finally, Royal Bank of Canada initiated coverage on Samsara in a report on Monday, January 10th.
-They set an outperform rating and a $28.00 price target for the company.
-One equities research analyst has rated the stock with a hold rating and eight have given a buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus price target of $28.75.
+A number of research firms recently commented on IOT.
+Wolfe Research initiated coverage on shares of Samsara in a report on Monday, January 10th.
+They set an outperform rating and a $35.00 price objective on the stock.
+Wells Fargo & Company cut their target price on shares of Samsara from $31.00 to $26.00 and set an overweight rating for the company in a research report on Thursday, March 3rd.
+Morgan Stanley cut their target price on shares of Samsara from $30.00 to $28.00 and set an overweight rating for the company in a research report on Thursday, March 3rd.
+JPMorgan Chase & Co. initiated coverage on shares of Samsara in a research report on Monday, January 10th.
+They set an overweight rating and a $34.00 target price for the company.
+Finally, Royal Bank of Canada initiated coverage on shares of Samsara in a research report on Monday, January 10th.
+They set an outperform rating and a $28.00 target price for the company.
+One investment analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Samsara has an average rating of Buy and an average price target of $28.75.

-Hedge funds have recently modified their holdings of the stock.
-Bank of America Corp DE acquired a new position in Samsara in the 4th quarter valued at about $38,000.
-Cubist Systematic Strategies LLC acquired a new position in Samsara in the 4th quarter valued at about $195,000.
-The Manufacturers Life Insurance Company acquired a new position in Samsara during the 4th quarter worth approximately $281,000.
-Weiss Multi Strategy Advisers LLC acquired a new position in Samsara during the 4th quarter worth approximately $554,000.
-Finally, Virtu Financial LLC acquired a new position in Samsara during the 4th quarter worth approximately $600,000.
-Hedge funds and other institutional investors own 28.80% of the company’s stock.
+Several hedge funds have recently made changes to their positions in IOT.
+Bank of America Corp DE acquired a new stake in Samsara in the fourth quarter valued at $38,000.
+Cubist Systematic Strategies LLC acquired a new stake in Samsara in the fourth quarter valued at $195,000.
+The Manufacturers Life Insurance Company acquired a new stake in Samsara in the fourth quarter valued at $281,000.
+Weiss Multi Strategy Advisers LLC acquired a new stake in Samsara in the fourth quarter valued at $554,000.
+Finally, Virtu Financial LLC acquired a new stake in Samsara in the fourth quarter valued at $600,000.
+Institutional investors and hedge funds own 28.80% of the company’s stock.

 About Samsara (Get Rating)